Travels with my Godmother: Bangkok Shopping and Eating

 It is hard where to start.

 A lot of my holiday “souvenirs” are jewellery, sometimes opium weights and fabrics, so the above post should give you some recommendations.
-I also buy lots of “everyday” items as souvenirs which I find supoermarkets particularly usefull for.
+I also buy lots of “everyday” items as souvenirs which I find supermarkets particularly useful for.
 I never come home without a good supply of Tiger Balm, Golden Cup Balm, inhalation sticks and Thai rice crackers and sweets.

 In addition to the places mentioned above, I particularly like the jewellers quarter north of Silom Road, Mahesak Road going up to Surawong Road for quality stones and jewellery supplies